Quantum-enhanced sensing with variable-range interactions: Secular Hamiltonian for long-range interacting systems: Condition for the generation of spin-polarization wave

-The spin polarization wave can be generated using the Ising model with long-range interactions.
-In the work by Furman {\it et al.} \cite{longrange_spin_wave_Khitrin_2006}, it was shown that given an initial state, $|100\ldots0\rangle$ where $|0\rangle$ and $|1\rangle$ are ground and first excited states of the $\sigma^z$ Hamiltonian, the evolution governed by the long-range Hamiltonian (in Eq. (\ref{H_tfi})) can induce a spin polarization wave.
+After encoding the information of the target field in the sensor by interacting the system with the target field, via $U_{t_{int}}$ , if we again apply the unitary $U$ for the same interval of time $t^*$, following the same dynamics, the boundary spin becomes disentangled from the rest of the spin chain.
+In addition, all the information about the target field is then accumulated in that boundary spin.
+Consequently, in the readout session, we just require to perform a suitable local measurement on that qubit as opposed to the entire state which can be expensive for gathering information about the target field.

 To obtain the effective (secular) Hamiltonian responsible for the generation of this spin polarization wave, the Hamiltonian is transformed into the interaction picture, and the time-dependent part in the interaction picture is neglected.
 In this context, all the spins are irradiated at resonant frequencies by perturbation term $H_{field} = h^x \sum _i \sigma^x$.
 In their study, they have proven that by considering the limit $J_{ij}\gg h^x$ for $\alpha=3$, the secular Hamiltonian can be expressed as follows:

 Here, $H_{edge}$ represents the Hamiltonian representing all the connections at the edge.
-However, as stated in Ref. \cite{longrange_spin_wave_Khitrin_2006}, describing the spin dynamics of the polarization wave using Hamiltonian in Eq. (\ref{H_secular}) is not possible due to the interaction with next-nearest neighbors, which spoils the resonance condition.
-This issue can be addressed by assuming moderate values of the transverse magnetic field $h^x$ that is greater than the next nearest-neighbor interaction strength but less than the interaction strength of the nearest neighbors.
+However, as stated in Ref. \cite{longrange_spin_wave_Khitrin_2006}, describing the spin dynamics of the polarization wave using the Hamiltonian in Eq. (\ref{H_secular}) is not possible due to the interaction with next-nearest neighbors, which spoils the resonance condition.
+This issue can be addressed by assuming a moderate value of the transverse magnetic field $h^x$ that is greater than the next nearest-neighbor interaction strength but less than the interaction strength of the nearest neighbors.
 These conditions, combined with a weak resonant transverse magnetic field, lead to a flipping sequence in the spin chain, giving rise to the polarization wave, thereby leading to a GHZ state, responsible for quantum advantage in sensing.